 What a view!
 Legend has it a giant called Bedruthan used the huge rocks as stepping stones – and it’s only when you reach the beach that you’ll take in the sheer scale of them.
 It’s best to visit around low tide to fully explore the beach areas as they get cut off once the tide comes in.
 You’ll need to be relatively mobile, as access is via 120 steep steps.
 However, I’d say the views are even more spectacular from the headland trails above.

-If you’re visiting Cornwall as a big group or would like the option to self-cater some of your trip, I’d recommend taking a look at Airbnb.
+If you’re visiting Cornwall as a big group, I’d recommend looking at self-catering options.
 Usually the properties are owned by locals so you can enjoy an authentic experience and ask for lots of expert tips for the area.

 Catch A Show At The Minack Theatre